Patterson leads No. 12 Michigan past Indiana 39-14 - WHIZ News

 THE TAKEAWAY

 Michigan: The Wolverines couldn’t feel any better heading into next weekend’s showdown with No. 2 Ohio State.
-They’re playing their best ball of the season and have as much momentum as they’ve had heading into the annual rivalry during coach Jim Harbaugh’s tenure.
+They’re playing their best ball of the season and have steadily built momentum.

 Indiana: This wasn’t just another loss to Michigan.
 It was humbling and costly.
-The Hoosiers hung close until Ramsey got hurt during the first half and then never really got in sync after Ramsey returned.
-Then with 40 seconds left in the third, left tackle Matthew Bedford and Scott were injured on the same play.
+In addition to Ramsey’s injury, left tackle Matthew Bedford and Scott were injured on the same play with 40 seconds left in the third quarter.
 Bedford was carted off the field while Scott limped off.

 POLL IMPLICATIONS